 Bay Street Likely To Open Lower

-(RTTNews) - The Canadian market is likely to open with a negative bias on Thursday, tracking weak metal prices.
-Quarterly earnings are likely to provide some direction.
+(RTTNews) - Canadian shares are likely to open on a negative note on Monday, tracking lower crude oil prices and sluggish metal futures.

-Canadian Natural Resources Ltd. (CNQ.TO) reported fourth-quarter net earnings of C$1.52 billion, down from net earnings of C$2.53 billion in the year-ago quarter.
-Earnings per share declined to C$1.36 from last year's C$2.14.
+China setting a modest growth target of around 5% for this year, down from last year's target of 5.5%, is likely to weigh on sentiment.

-Toronto-Dominion Bank (TD.TO) adjusted net income of $4,155 million in the first quarter, compared with $3,833 million in the year-ago quarter.
+Cargojet Inc. (CJT.TO) reported fourth-quarter net income of $2.6 million (net income of $14.1 million excluding warrant valuation loss) compared to net gain of $102.0 million in 2021 (net income of $33.4 million excluding warrant valuation gain).

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!